neha-kay/Kiko-plus/_posts/2017-08-10-would-you-rather-be-loved-for-your-mind-or-your-commitment.md

 ---
 layout: post
-title: Would You Rather Be Loved for Your Mind or your Loyalty/Commitment?
+title: Would You Rather Be Loved for Your Mind or Your Loyalty/Commitment?
 description:
 date: 2017-07-31
 tags: [relationships]